apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**S&P 500, Nasdaq down as decline in megacaps dulls big banks' shine**
+**Israel-Gaza war live updates: Hamas rejects IDF’s Gaza evacuation orders, U.S. not warned**

-You can read more about it [here](https://www.reuters.com/markets/us/futures-edge-lower-ahead-big-bank-earnings-2023-10-13/).
+You can read more about it [here](https://www.washingtonpost.com/world/2023/10/13/israel-gaza-war-updates-hamas-palestine/).

 ## Requirements
 - Python 3.8